 Those who turn their backs on their religious or cultural upbringing might also get tattoos as a signal of their new lifestyles and their break with the past, especially if the religion or culture they are leaving either prohibits or frowns upon tattooed skin.

 Others might sport tattoos to show that they are not conforming to some of the expectations of their professional roles.
-It’s not unusual now to find tattooed creatives working in corporate settings, but attorneys, politicians, business people sometimes get tattoos to show that they are pushing the envelope of what is acceptable within their profession.
+It’s not unusual now to find tattooed creatives working in corporate settings.
+Some attorneys, politicians and business people are getting tattoos to show that they are pushing the envelope of what is acceptable within their profession.

 To Cover Imperfections

 Sometimes, tattoos are used partly for cosmetic reasons.
 They can cover over or even incorporate certain imperfections in the skin to make them less prominent and visible.

 Tattoos can be used by people who want to mask just about anything from stretch marks and scars to beauty marks and discoloration.
 They’ll much prefer people see a butterfly, the logo for their favorite band, or some painted skulls than the blemishes they feel a bit embarrassed by.